-construction work on site, the approved tree works (see FLAC dwg. no. 34-1036.02) shall be undertaken by tree 2.
-No plant access is permitted for tree work operations within the RPAs or VTBs of retention trees, including tree contractors.
+avoid contamination of the rooting area toxification of soil by uncured/curing leachate - Any use of uncured concrete within RPAs/VTBs must be shuttered with 1000 micron polythene sheeting to protect roots from the chemical 4.
+DESIGN AND CONSTRUCTION PRINCIPLES New hard surfacing is to be constructed to an engineer's specification with regard to the anticipated loading.
+The design must be in accordance with the principles set out in the developer & contractor liable to criminal prosecution under Town & Country Planning Act 1990 ARBORICULTURAL METHOD STATEMENT A) PRELIMINARY MATTERS 1.
+Prior to any ground modelling, demolition or construction work on site, the approved tree works (see FLAC dwg. no. 34-1036.02) shall be undertaken by tree contractors (not unskilled personnel).
+2. No plant access is permitted for tree work operations within the RPAs or VTBs of retention trees, including areas identified for temporary ground protection 3.
+All approved tree removals shall be undertaken by tree contractors.
 Each tree shall be cut down to a low 4.
-Trees for removal within the RPA of retention trees 4.
-Stumps from felled trees not in proximity to retention B) INSTALLATION OF PHYSICAL TREE PROTECTION 5.
-Following completion of enabling tree works, physical protection) shall be installed in line with the provisions - Tree Protection Fencing (TPF) to BS5837:2012 Figure 2 (see Inset Sketch 1) fitted with all-weather warning signs 6.
+Trees for removal within the RPA of retention trees shall have their stumps ground out (also by tree 4.
+Stumps from felled trees not in proximity to retention trees can be grubbed out.

+5. Following completion of enabling tree works, physical tree protection measures (barriers and ground protection) shall be installed in line with the provisions of BS5837:2012.
+These measures comprise: - Tree Protection Fencing (TPF) to BS5837:2012 Figure 2 (see Inset Sketch 1) fitted with all-weather warning signs (see elsewhere on plan) 6.
 The TPF to be installed on the primary alignment (as per the dwg key) prior to any demolition, ground works and construction operations.
-It is to be be left in situ throughout the redevelopment process except for temporary repositioning to secondary alignment (see 7.
-The Temporary Ground Protection will be installed at the locations shown by the relevant hatching (see key) prior to any demolition and construction operations.
-It is to be be left in situ throughout the redevelopment 8.
-Installation of Permanent Ground protection (No-Dig private driveway/footpath) is to be carried out under arboricultural supervision by FLAC following adjustment of proximal fencing to the secondary alignment as depicted (see detailed task specific methodology on this 9.
-The fencing, ground protection and any existing hard surfaces within the root protection area comprise the Construction Exclusion Zone.
-Within this zone, the following activities are strictly prohibited during primary Excavation / lowering of levels into rootable soil: removal of surface organic matter using hand tools is acceptable; scraping or reduction in depth of topsoil is Removal of existing hard surfaces (= 'secondary - Grubbing out of redundant buried structures (see Operation, transit or storage of plant, and storage of materials, including demolition arisings, other than on -No services/drainage to be aligned through RPAs/VTBs - Boundary features to avoid continuous excavations or trenching within RPAs/VTBs (fences on posts preferable) 10.
-The Construction Exclusion Zone shall be established site-wide as set out above, and shall remain in place only be severed following assessment of impact by the arboriculturist.
+It is to be be left in situ throughout the redevelopment process except for temporary repositioning to secondary alignment (see key) under arboricultural supervision by FLAC.
+7. If required by planning condition, the vehicular access area NW of 3015 will be installed as a no-dig surface.
+In this event, an additional run of tree protection fencing shall be provided as shown on this drawing (pink line).
+C) PROHIBITIONS & PRECAUTIONS 8.
+Tree protection fencing and any existing hard surfaces within root protection areas comprise the Construction Exclusion Zone.
+Within this zone, the following activities are strictly prohibited during primary demolition (other than as described below): Excavation / lowering of levels into rootable soil: removal of surface organic matter using hand tools is acceptable; scraping or reduction in depth of topsoil is Removal of existing hard surfaces (= 'secondary demolition': see below) - Grubbing out of redundant buried structures (see - Operation, transit or storage of plant, and storage of materials, including demolition arisings injurious to trees, including fuels, oils, lubricants and cement washings -No services/drainage to be formed through RPAs/ VTBs except by trenchless methods No level changes within RPAs/ VTBs Boundary features must avoid continuous excavations or trenching within RPAs/ VTBs (fences on posts are preferable) 9.
+The Construction Exclusion Zone shall be established site-wide as set out above, and shall remain in place throughout the redevelopment process.
+No elements of the physical tree protection shall be removed or altered without prior written consent from the local planning authority.
+10. Demolition of superstructures within 3m of tree canopies and/ or the construction exclusion zone is an operation with a high potential to damage retention from the toxic effects of uncured concrete leachate retained trees.